-Rank Location SP M Discipline SLO Assessment Rationale 0001 ALL 01 02 Counselor Generalist, Career Counseling Many statewide and district iniatives revolve around supporting students identifying goals in a shorter period of time and promote decreasing time to graduation.
+Rank Location SP M Discipline SLO Assessment Rationale 0001 ALL 02 02 Counselor Generalist, HOPE and MESA This is a retirement replacement position.
+The current Counselor serving these programs will retire in December 2024.
+AB 928 now requires all students enrolled in 15 units to have a comprehensive education plan on file.
+Enrollment restrictions will be put in place if the student does not have the plan.
+To be able to support the increased need of students as well as not to negatively impact enrollment, we would need this replacement position.
+0002 ALL 01 02 Counselor Generalist, Career Counseling Many statewide and district iniatives revolve around supporting students identifying goals in a shorter period of time and promote decreasing time to graduation.
 One of the core reasons students struggle with choosing a major and reaching their goals is due to being undecided on a career path.
 A dedicated Career Counselor would offer individual counseling that students need and contribute to sooner student goal identification and attainment.